 \subsection{State discretization}

 To compute the probability amplitude for any configuration with \eqref{eq:probability_amplitude}, we first generate and store the canonical representation of the Bogoliubov vacua under study.
 To speed up our evaluation, we truncate this representation keeping only the most populated canonical states.
-We use a truncation threshold corresponding to an error of $10^{-4}$ particles on the Bogoliubov vacua.
+We use a truncation threshold corresponding to a maximal error of $10^{-4}$ particles on the Bogoliubov vacua.
 For the neutron part it translates into

-where $\mathcal{T}$ is the set of truncated canonical states.
-The effect of this truncation on multipole moments of the Bogoliubov vacua projected on the good number of particle was found negligible compared to other sources of numerical bias investigated in this work.
+where $\mathcal{T}$ is the truncated set of canonical states.
+The effect of this truncation on multipole moments of the Bogoliubov vacua projected onto good particle number was found negligible compared to other sources of numerical bias investigated in this work.

 The canonical states are spatially discretized on a Lagrange mesh introducing a box size and a step parameter in each direction~\cite{baye2015lagrangemesh}.
 For the $^{20}$Ne, we use a cubic box with dimensions $L_x\times L_x \times L_x$ and a regular mesh with cubic cells of volume $dx^3$.
 For elongated $^{252}$Cf states we use a rectangular box with dimensions $L_x \times L_x \times 2L_x$.
-As detailed in appendix~\ref{sec:wavefunction_details}, we chose a box size $L_x=32$ fm that guaranties the convergence of the first two non-vanishing multipole moments of the projected Bogoliubov vacua for both the light and heavy nuclei.
+As detailed in appendix~\ref{sec:wavefunction_details}, we chose a box size $L_x=32$ fm that guarantees the convergence of the first two non-vanishing multipole moments of the projected Bogoliubov vacua for both the light and heavy nuclei.
 To accelerate our calculation we approximate the canonical wavefunctions to constants inside each mesh cell during the evaluations of Eq.~\eqref{eq:Zrrp}.
 To mitigate the bias coming from this crude interpolation scheme, we use a small cell size of $dx=0.5$ fm for our physical studies.
 We provide an idea of the error coming from such a spatial discretization in the benchmark of Sec.~\ref{sec:benchmark}.